Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Proposed Joint Enc-Dec and SF Channel Optimization for SCs

 \section{Proposed Joint Enc-Dec and SF Channel Optimization for SCs}

-Our analysis in Sec.~\ref{Sec:Comp} highlights the importance of jointly optimizing the enc-dec and the SF channel.
+Our analysis in Sec.~\ref{Sec:Comp} provides analytical evidence that jointly optimizing the enc-dec and the SF channel can improve task performance.
 However, a closed-form solution is obtainable only under a simplified setting (i.e., analog SC with a linear enc–dec and a Gaussian input).
-In practice, deriving an analytically optimal SF channel for a general SC scenario is extremely challenging not only due to unknown input distributions, but also due to the nonlinear DNN-based enc–dec structures.
+In general SC scenarios, it is difficult to obtain an analytically optimal SF channel due to unknown input distributions and nonlinear DNN-based enc–dec structures.
 To overcome this limitation, we propose an end-to-end training strategy that leverages a data-driven approach to jointly optimize both the enc–dec and the SF channel.
 The high-level procedure of our strategy is illustrated in Fig.~\ref{fig:Train_SF}.